top of page

 3. The Monopoly Man's Monocle: Many people remember the Monopoly Man, or Rich Uncle Pennybags, having a monocle, when in fact he has never had one.

-5. The "Kit-Kat" logo: Many people remember the Kit-Kat logo having a hyphen between "Kit" and "Kat," when in fact it has never had one.
+5. The "Kit-Kat" theory: Many people remember the Kit-Kat logo having a hyphen between "Kit" and "Kat," when in fact it has never had one.

-6. The spelling of "Febreeze" : Many people remember the spelling of the air freshener brand as "Febreze", when in fact it has always been spelled "Febreeze".
+6. "Febreze" Spelling : Many people remember the spelling of the air freshener brand as "Febreze", when in fact it has always been spelled "Febreeze".

 7. The "Mirror" in "Snow White": Many people remember the wicked witch's reflection in the mirror, when in fact it was not present in the original movie.
 Even what was said, "Mirror, mirror on the wall", or Magic mirror on the wall?
 Which do you remember?